massar/hashedrpz/README.md

 HashedRPZ uses [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) which was selected as it is secure, fast, keyed and can be used on shorter strings.

+# Documentation

+On [go.dev](https://pkg.go.dev/github.com/massar/hashedrpz) one can find the documentation for this tool that gets extracted by the golang documentation tools.

 # Usage

 These hashed domains can be used in RPZ, but also can be used in plain blocklists.